Nusach (Jewish custom): Sephardi and Mizrachi nuschaot

-Under the influence of the former Sephardi Chief Rabbi, Rabbi Ovadia Yosef, many Israeli Sephardim have adopted a nusach based largely on the Nusach Edot Hamizrach but omitting some of the Kabbalistic additions.
+Under the influence of the former Sephardi Chief Rabbi, Rabbi Ovadia Yosef, many Israeli Sephardim have adopted a nusach based mainly on the Nusach Edot Hamizrach but omitting some of the Kabbalistic additions.

 Nosach Teman

 A "Temani" nosach was the standard among the Jews of Yemen.
-This is divided into the Baladi (purely Yemenite) and Shami (adopted from Sephardic siddurim) versions.
-Both rites are recited using the unique Yemenite pronunciation of Hebrew, which Yemenite Jews, and some scholars, regard as the most authentic, and most closely related to the Hebrew of Ancient Israel.
+This is divided into the Baladi (closer to purely Yemenite) and Shami (adopted from Sephardic siddurim) versions.
+Both rites are recited using the unique Yemenite pronunciation of Hebrew, which Yemenite Jews and some scholars regard as the most authentic and closely related to the Hebrew of Ancient Israel.

 The Baladi rite is very close to that codified by Maimonides in his Mishneh Torah.
 One form of it is used by the Dor Daim, who attempt to safeguard the older Baladi tradition of Yemenite Jewish observance.
-This version used by dardaim was originally used by all Yemenite Jews near the time of Maimonides.
+This version used by dardaim was initially used by all Yemenite Jews near the time of Maimonides.

-Nussach Eretz Yisrael
+Nusach Eretz Yisrael

-In the period of the Geonim, Jews in Israel followed the Nussach Eretz Yisrael which is based upon the Talmud Yerushalmi (Jerusalem Talmud), while the Jewish diaspora followed the customs of Babylonian Jewry.
+In the period of the Geonim, Jews in Israel followed the Nusach Eretz Yisrael which is based upon the Talmud Yerushalmi (Jerusalem Talmud).
+In contrast, the Jewish diaspora followed the customs of Babylonian Jewry.

 The modern Nusach Eretz Yisrael is a recent attempt by Rabbi David Bar-Hayim at reconstructing the ancient Nussach Eretz Yisrael, based on the Jerusalem Talmud and documents discovered in the Cairo Geniza and other sources.
-The reconstruction is published in the form of a siddur ("prayer book"), and used by Rabbi Bar-Hayim's Jerusalem followers in public prayers held in Machon Shilo's synagogue.
+The reconstruction and adaption is published in the form of a siddur ("prayer book"), and used by Rabbi Bar-Hayim's Jerusalem followers in public prayers held in Machon Shilo's synagogue.